edrishakimi1/ppc-web/README.md

 2. How to run
    - cd guacamole
    - docker-compose up -d
-   - See does http://localhost:8080/guacamole/#/ does it work
-   - put username and password
+   - Go to http://localhost:8080/guacamole/#/.
+Enter your username and password to log in.

 3. open index.html